 When you download a Linux ISO or a Windows ISO, you need to flash that ISO to a USB flash drive.
 Without a bootable flash drive, you can not install an operating system on your PC.

 An 8 GB Pendrive is enough for this process.
-Most of the Linux ISOs are less than 3 GB in size and Windows is around 5 GB in size.
+Most Linux ISOs are less than 3 GB in size and Windows is around 5 GB in size.
 So 8GB flash drive is more than enough.

 Or if you have a larger USB flash drive, then you should follow my other blog on ‘How To Create A Multiboot USB Flash Drive In Linux? – Easy Method‘.
 This tutorial will help you to create a USB flash drive that can contain multiple ISO files and let you boot from an ISO file you want.